LorenzoAicardi/VRLungUltrasoundSimulation/README.md

 ## Technical features

-The project was developed using C#, Unity and the HLSL Shader language.
-The work has been enhanced following my graduation through the use of Compute Shaders, which drastically improved performance.
+The project was developed for the Meta Quest 3 using C#, Unity and the HLSL Shader language, using the Oculus XR Plugin.

+After my graduation, I kept working on the project.
+The main modification involved using Compute Shaders to optimize portions of the rendering pipeline, which drastically improved performance.